-Every recent high-end phone launch has focused, sorry about that, on the camera.
-Likewise, every phone promotion or marketing campaign pushes cameras to the fore.
+Every recent high-end phone launch has focused, sorry about that, on the device’s camera.
+Likewise, promotion and marketing always push the phone camera to the fore.

-Samsung launched the Galaxy S9 in Auckland last month.
-The company invited journalists to an open plan restaurant.
+When Samsung launched the Galaxy S9 in Auckland, the company invited journalists to an open plan restaurant.
 There, Samsung invited journalists to photograph the chef preparing food.

 The menu included a dish with a viscous pour-on sauce.
 This was a clever way of highlighting the S9’s very slow motion video function.
 The results were impressive.

 Samsung hired a video professional to take slow motion footage of bees entering a hive.
 Shown on a giant TV screen, the pictures were crystal clear and, at times, had stunning clarity.